aws-amplify/docs/docs/lib/analytics/fragments/js/getting-started.md

 * [Install and configure Amplify CLI](https://docs.amplify.aws/cli/start/install)

 ## Warnings
 Analytics data will be inaccurate when a user has more than 10 endpoints.
 In addition, endpoint details past the 10th endpoint will not be saved.
-Notifications will be limited to the first 10 endpoints.
+Sending notifications is therefore limited to the first 10 endpoints attached to a user.

 ## Set up Analytics backend